Bercik1337/rt-auto-install/README.md

 In the installation process you have to choose a system user to run rtorrent.
 Also you will get the opportunity of installing a total of 46 plugins.
 See list further down.
 The script add a init script that makes rtorrent start, at a possible reboot, in the given username's screen/tmux session.
-Use "service rtorrent-init start" and "service rtorrent-init stop" to start and stop rtorrent respectively.
+Use "service rtorrent start" and "service rtorrent stop" to start and stop rtorrent respectively.

 Promo
 ------------